-Dynamic models of investment in physical and/or human capital which incorporate missing credit and insurance markets and agent heterogeneity have been studied in the literature on macroeconomics and fiscal policy (Loury (1981), Aiyagari (1994), Aiyagari, Greenwood and Sheshadri (2002), Bénabou (1996, 2002)).
-Loury (1981) provided a pioneering analysis of human capital investments by altruistic parents in an environment with ability shocks and no financial markets.
-Most of his analysis concerned the characterization of dynamic properties of competitive equilibria.
-He showed that redistributive policies could raise aggregate output and welfare, but did not explore the efficiency properties of
+Dynamic models of investment in physical and/or human capital which incorporate missing credit and insurance markets and agent heterogeneity have been studied in the literature on macroeconomics and fiscal policy.
+Most of these papers examine dynamic properties of competitive equilibria, and show that redistributive policies could raise aggregate output and welfare, but do not explore the possibility of Pareto improving fiscal policy.
+An exception is Bénabou (1996), who shows that collective financing of education can be expost Pareto improving in a sufficiently patient society, similar to our Theorem 2.